-The City of Lincoln, UNL students and administration, and community leaders have begun discussions about bike share systems and what that could mean for our community.
-Over the past year, excitement has grown enough that the Lincoln/Lancaster County Planning Department has researched ways on how to successfully move forward with implementing a bike share system.
+The City of Lincoln, UNL students and administration, and community leaders have had discussions about bike share systems and what that could mean for our community.
+Excitement has grown enough that the Lincoln/Lancaster County Planning Department has researched ways on how to successfully move forward with implementing a bike share system.

 Bike Sharing has grown tremendously in the past few years, with systems opening in most of the nation's large to medium sized cities, including Omaha/Council Bluffs metropolitan area.
 Many communities view these systems as contemporary urban amenities that play a crucial role in both attracting young professional residents and encouraging economic growth through improved tourist access to businesses and attractions.
 They can also strengthen a city's public transportation system and encourage healthy lifestyles through active commuting.

 The City of Lincoln, applied for and was awarded, a Congestion Mitigation and Air Quality (CMAQ) grant in the amount of $600,000.
 The Lincoln/Lancaster County Planning Department is anticipating launching the Phase I of the bike share system soon and will host approximately 15 stations/100 bikes.
 The total anticipated cost is approximately $750,000.

 The Lincoln/Lancaster County Planning Department is still seeking out partnerships with organizations and businesses at the Gold, Silver, and Bronze sponsorship levels.
 If interested in being a bike share sponsor, please review the Bike Share Sponsorship Opportunities or contact Kellee Van Bruggen by email at firstname.lastname@example.org, or by phone at (402) 441-6363.